 Margo Sargent has made a career of helping families; she has over 20 years of expertise in parenting education, behaviour management and helping families in crisis.
 Her professional experience includes working with adolescents in residential care, advocating on behalf of youth and their families, youth counselling and family coaching.
 In addition Margo taught part-time for more than 12 years at the college level and as a professional consultant she designs and leads workshops and training seminars throughout Ontario.
 Margo currently coordinates the Parenting Programs at Family Services Ottawa.
 She also has her own well established coaching practice – The Parenting Coach – helping parents find solutions to their parenting challenges.
 A mother of 2, Margo knows firsthand the challenges and joys of parenting which helps her educate on important family issues with sensitivity, straightforwardness and a healthy sense of humour.

 Tim Paquette brings years of experience in parenting, especially with respect to father involvement.
-He coordinated a national project called “My Daddy Matters Because…”, a framework that promotes and acknowledges the role of fathers.
-He is currently chair of the Father Involvement Initiative-Ontario (FII-ON).
+He has coordinated a national project called “My Daddy Matters Because…”, a framework that promotes and acknowledges the role of fathers.
+He is past Coordinator of Dad Central (www.dadcentral.ca).
 Tim has facilitated workshops on father involvement locally, regionally, nationally and internationally.

 Betsy Mann is a Certified Canadian Family Educator.
 For over 16 years, she has facilitated workshops for parents of children of all ages, from birth to adolescence, as well as for caregivers in home and centre-based child care settings.
 These workshops are delivered through a variety of community organizations, school boards and Early Years Centres in Ottawa, in Eastern Ontario and in the Outaouais region.
 She is editor of the quarterly newsletter of the Canadian Association of Family Resource Programs and also writes in the areas of child development and family support.
 Her publications include 14 modules in a training program for home child care providers, a handbook for facilitators of parenting groups and a literature review in the field of parent education for vulnerable populations.
 She also writes handy resource sheets for parents, of which many are available online at www.parentsmatter.ca